 How to Nail Your Job Interview & Land Your Dream Job

-The way to improve your ability to get your message across in the situations at the top of the stack is to start at the bottom.
+The way to improve your ability to get your message across at the top of the stack starts at the bottom.
 Practice the more routine speaking situations of your life (like ordering food & beverages, introducing yourself, making appointments over the phone, etc.) and master those levels.
 That’ll make working on the more complex & terrifying levels easier. 🙂

 Then, start by doing some relaxation exercises and recording yourself role-playing those easy speaking situations.
 Assess yourself brutally and fix it.
 Then record the new and improved version.
 Wallah!
 You sound gorgeous!
 When you’ve achieved mastery in that speaking level, move on to the next level of complexity and so on and so on.